SandBlock/vscode-rsync-extended/README.md

 ## Mac OS Notes

 If you are using the `shell` option to do something like `ssh -p 123` you will most likely have to set `sync-rsync.executableShell` to `/bin/bash`

+## Differences from Original Extension

+This is an extended version of the original Sync-Rsync extension with the following improvements:

+* Enhanced error handling and reporting
+* Improved performance optimizations
+* Additional configuration options
+* Better Windows and WSL support
+* Active maintenance and updates

+## License

+This extension is licensed under the MIT License.
+See the LICENSE file for details.